ParthV2/One4All/README.md

 ## Deficiencies

 With the time constraint we only had time to complete four different minigames.
 To improve the game in the future, we could make more minigames.
-In addition, our multiplayer is only over local wifi and we would like to improve this by making our players be able to connect with players elsewhere too.
+In addition, our multiplayer is only over local wifi and limited to two players.
+We would like to improve this by making our players be able to connect with players elsewhere too and expand the multiplayer to work with four players simultaneously.
 We could also continue to get feedback from users to improve the design of our application if they do not like the way it looks.
 In order to achieve these goals we would have to implement more games into our application and do further testing to get feedback from users on whether they like the design or not.
 Furthermore, we would need to do more research on how the multiplayer function works and implement the global multiplayer function.

 ## Teamwork